 Getting startedWelcome to APSIS Pro REST API documentation.
 This page is created so you can maximise the usage of APSIS Pro API and easily customise your integrations with our digital marketing solutions.
 Our technology is compatible with most of the well-known CRM platforms, as well as multiple CMS and third-party solutions, which means that this is an opportunity for you to set up your integrated environment according to your own preferences.
 The APSIS Pro REST API enables you to read and write data programmatically as well as to initiate many of the APSIS Pro functions.

-Getting access to the REST APITo be able to create API keys your APSIS Pro account needs to be configured to get access to the REST API. (contact APSIS at email@example.com or +46 (0)40 24 97 70 to place an order for the API, or if you have any questions regarding access to the API).
+Getting access to the REST APIIn order to create API keys, your APSIS Pro account needs to be configured to get access to the REST API.
+If you want to place an order for the API or if you have any questions regarding access, please contact us at email@example.com or +46 (0)40 24 97 70.

-Using an API KeyThe API uses HTTP basic authentication as its authentication mechanism where the username is set to the API key and the password is empty.
-The format for an API request is
+APSIS Pro REST API also allows HTTP basic authentication where the username is set to the API key and the password is empty.

 Code and HTTP Status CodeThe "code" in the API response contains a status of how the API request went.
 In addition to the code in the content, the HTTP Status Code is also set to reflect the status of the request.
 These are the codes and HTTP Status Codes the APSIS API will return:

 |-1||500||Internal Server Error - there was an issue with the API server.
 Contact APSIS support with the request details to get this resolved.|

 |-2||400||Validation Error - One or more parameters in the request are invalid.|

 |-3||404||Not Found - the URL is incorrect and no API method is found to deal with the request.|